 \section{Symmetry and steady-state structure}

-In this section, we will discuss the role of symmetry for \cref{eq:pp_me_nm} and its implications for understanding and controlling their dynamics.
-We will explore how symmetry can be used to design robust quantum systems and to protect against decoherence and other forms of environmental noise \cite{simon2020symmbreaking,lihm2018quditqed}.
-We remark that although the system is infinite-dimensional, a cut-off on the dimension is introduced to perform the numerical simulation.
+In this section, we discuss the role of symmetry for \cref{eq:pp_me_nm} and its implications for understanding and controlling its dynamics.
+We explore how symmetry can be used to design robust quantum systems and protect against decoherence and other forms of environmental noise \cite{lieu2020symmetryQEC,lihm2018quditqed}.
+We remark that although the system is infinite-dimensional, a cutoff of the dimension is introduced to perform the numerical simulation.
 This approximation guarantees the presence of at least one steady state by Evan's theorem~\cite{evans1977generators,baumgartner2008analysis}.
 Also note that the existence of at least one steady state for $n = m$ has been shown analytically for infinite dimension\cite{azouit2015convergence,azouit2016well}.

 In accordance with \ccite{minganti2023dissipative}, the system exhibits a $\mathds{Z}_n$ symmetry when $n = m$, with the symmetry being weak (strong) when $\gamma_1 > 0$ ($\gamma_1 = 0$).
 This argument can be generalized for $n \neq m$ where, however, the absence of linear dissipation alone does not guarantee the presence of a strong symmetry, for which a necessary condition is that the Hamiltonian and all the jump operators commute with $\hat{Z}_p = \exp(-i \pi \opad \opa / p)$ \cite{albert2014symmetries,marco2020symmetry}.
 Hence,